Riseryn/Kamiflora/README.md

         <td>end_time</td>
         <td>none</td>
         <td>string</td>
         <td>The time at which Kalliope stop to report the data from the sensors.
 If this parameter is not provided, the location parameters (latitude, longitude and altitude) must be entered for a sunset time calculation.
-The sunset time will then become the end_time.</td>
+The sunset time at your locationwill then become the end_time.</td>
    </tr>
    <tr>
         <td>latitude</td>